MakinaHQ/makina-periphery/PERMISSIONS.md

   - Can set the fee rates.
   - Can define the allocation of fees to different receivers.

-### StakingModule
+### SecurityModule

 - **Security Council**
-  - Can slash staked machine shares up to the maximum slashable amount.
+  - Can slash locked machine shares up to the maximum slashable amount.
-  - Can re-enable staking after a slashing event.
+  - Can re-enable locking after a slashing event.

 - **Risk Manager**
   - Can set the cooldown duration.